 - chilli sauce or sambals

-- Spice Paste: place garlic, shallots, candlenut, ginger, turmeric, coriander seeds, 1 tbsp of oil, and 1-2 tbsp of water into a food processor.
+- Spice Paste: place garlic, shallots, candlenut, ginger, turmeric, coriander seeds, 1 tablespoon of oil, and 1-2 tablespoon of water into a food processor.
 Blend until smooth.
 Set aside.

 - In a large stock-pot, add chicken pieces and 8 cups of water.
 Bring it to a boil for 3 minutes over high heat.
 Transfer the chicken to a plate, discard all liquid.